DEMON1A/EasyShell/README.md

 - [ ] Adding Folder Option Compile
 - [ ] Creating an Errors Handler For The Parser.
 - [ ] Creating Some Cool And Easy ShortCuts.
 To Make Easy Really Easy.
+- [ ] Create a PIP Package For It.
-- [ ] Perform Some Tests On a Linux Machine.
+- [X] Perform Some Tests On a Linux Machine.
 Or Ask Someone To-Do So.

 ### Changelog:
 - EasyShell Beta Version Released